aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-To combine several images into one image you can use methods from the image library.
-It is possible to merge images by adding them to the resulting image in horizontal or vertical directions.
-This approach is suitable for creating large images, like wallpaper, consisting of many repeated small ones or you can create a collage from several different images.
+To craft collages comprising multiple images, you can leverage the merging function within Aspose.Imaging for Python.
+This feature allows you to position images adjacently, either horizontally or vertically, on the primary canvas.
+It's even possible to merge images of varying original formats, and subsequently save the resulting image in the desired new format.
 </p>

 Merged two images into one collage: